Malacath-92/zip-adaptor/README.md

 * Creating a zipped range from heterogeneous container types
 * Creating a zipped range from const as well as non-const container types
+* Creating a zipped range from rvalues as well as lvalues
 * Erasing out of a zipped range
 * Throws _std::length_error_ if attempting to zip ranges of different sizes
 * Fully constexpr qualified
 * Compiles and runs on _MSVC_, _gcc_ and _clang_

-Planned features are:

-* Creating a zipped range from rvalues as well as lvalues
-* Supplying reasonable member typedefs to deal with copying from the zip iterator

 ## Tests